7 Best East Coast RV Destinations

 Bar Harbor / Oceanside KOA Holiday, Maine

-Similar to most KOAs, this resort-like campground is chock full of amenities.
+Similar to most KOAs, this resort-like campground is chock-full of amenities.
 Pick from any RV site you wish with full hookups and ample space for large rigs.
 Each night, the Lobster Dude serves up steamed lobsters, and the campground store offers fresh mussels, steam pots, local beer, wine, and ciders — all of which can be delivered directly to your RV at no additional cost.

 During the day, hop onto the complimentary shuttle to explore the nearby Acadia National Park or stroll through the quaint town of Bar Harbor.
+The Bar Harbor / Oceanside KOA combines beautiful waterfront scenery with the tastes of Maine’s incredible cuisine.

 Share